As of September 2017, 16.5 million dollars worth of bitcoin circulated the cybersphere.

 How to Invest in Bitcoin for Beginner’s

-1. Discover a Quality Bitcoin Wallet
+1. Buy a Secure Crypto Wallet

 2. Consider How Much You Can Afford